General Gig Harbor Real Estate FAQs

 Get pre-approved first.
 Then we go find you the right home.

 A Buyer Brokerage Agreement is a written contract between you and your broker that defines the scope of representation, the length of the agreement, and the compensation your broker is seeking.
 Washington State now requires this agreement to be signed before I can show you a home.
-It is not something to be afraid of, it is actually a good thing because it creates clarity on both sides about what you are getting and what is expected.
+It is not something to be afraid of -- it creates clarity on both sides about what you are getting and what is expected.

-On compensation: through our local NWMLS, what a seller is offering to a Buyer Broker is still published and visible both in the MLS and through IDX property searches.
-This means you can see upfront what compensation a seller has offered before you ever make an offer on a property.
-In cases where the seller's offered compensation does not cover what we have agreed to in our Buyer Brokerage Agreement, we discuss your options clearly before you make any offer so there are no surprises.
+On compensation: through our local NWMLS, what a seller is offering to a Buyer Broker is published and visible both in the MLS and through IDX property searches.
+You can see upfront what compensation a seller has offered before you ever make an offer on a property.
+In cases where the seller's offered compensation does not cover what we have agreed to, we discuss your options clearly before you make any offer -- no surprises.

-The bottom line is that working with a buyer broker still makes enormous sense, you have a professional negotiating on your behalf, managing the transaction, and protecting your interests through closing.
+Working with a buyer broker still makes enormous sense -- you have a professional negotiating on your behalf, managing the transaction, and protecting your interests through closing.
 I walk every buyer through this clearly at our first meeting so you understand exactly where you stand before we ever look at a home.

 Here is what to budget for beyond your down payment when buying a home in Gig Harbor:

-Earnest money: typically 1% to 3% of the purchase price, paid when your offer is accepted.
-This is applied toward your down payment at closing but needs to be liquid and available immediately when you go under contract.
+• Earnest money: typically 1% to 3% of the purchase price, paid when your offer is accepted.
+Applied toward your down payment at closing but needs to be liquid and available immediately when you go under contract.

-Inspection costs: a general home inspection typically runs $400 to $600 depending on property size.
-On Peninsula properties you may also want a sewer scope, septic inspection, well water test, or specialized inspections for older systems.
+• Inspection costs: a general home inspection typically runs $400 to $600 depending on property size.
+On Peninsula properties you may also want a sewer scope, septic inspection, or well water test.
 Budget $600 to $1,200 total depending on the property.

-For right-sizing homeowners using equity from a sale to fund the purchase, understanding the full cost picture on both sides of the transaction is essential to making sure the numbers work the way you expect them to.
+For right-sizing homeowners using equity from a sale to fund the purchase, understanding the full cost picture on both sides is essential to making sure the numbers work the way you expect them to.

 Here is what actually works when competition heats up on a property you want:

 From there we figure out the sequence.
 Do you sell first and buy after?
 Buy first and sell after?
 Use a bridge strategy to overlap both?
 The right answer depends entirely on your financial position, your timeline, your risk tolerance, and what the current market is doing on both sides of your transaction.
-There is no universal playbook here.
-There is only your situation, and a strategy built specifically around it.
+There is no universal playbook here -- only your situation, and a strategy built specifically around it.

-What I can tell you is that coordinating a sale and a purchase simultaneously is one of the most complex things you can do in real estate and also one of the most rewarding when it is planned correctly.
+Coordinating a sale and a purchase simultaneously is one of the most complex things you can do in real estate -- and also one of the most rewarding when it is planned correctly.
 Clients who go through this process with a clear strategy feel confident at every step.
 Clients who wing it feel panicked at every step.

 You do not have to have it all figured out before we talk.
 You just have to be curious enough to start the conversation.